salomax/ProcureFlow/README.md

 Accessing http://localhost:3000/catalog, it was possible to validate the whole implementation.

 The same principle was followed for the other requirements.

+### AI Chat

+The assistant service is chat interface for catalog operations, using LLM with function calling to translate natural language requests into GraphQL operations against the federated endpoint.

+- **Assistant Resolver** receives chat mutation requests via GraphQL endpoint
+- **Conversation Service** retrieves or creates conversation context for the session
+- **Assistant Agent** orchestrates the message processing workflow
+- **LLM Provider** receives the message with conversation history and available function definitions
+- **LLM** analyzes the request and decides which functions to call (if any)
+- **Tool Registry** provides function definitions and routes function calls to appropriate tools
+- **Catalog Tool** executes catalog operations (searchCatalogItems, catalogItem, saveCatalogItem) via GraphQL client
+- **Checkout Tool** executes checkout operations via GraphQL client
+- **GraphQL Client** sends queries/mutations to the federated GraphQL endpoint (Apollo Router)
+- **Apollo Router** routes requests to the appropriate subgraph service (App Service)
+- **App Service** processes catalog and checkout operations against PostgreSQL database
+- **Tool Results** are returned to the LLM with structured data
+- **LLM** generates a natural language response based on tool results and conversation context
+- **Assistant Agent** returns the final response to the resolver
+- **Conversation Service** persists the updated conversation context for future interactions

 # CI/CD